-- Develop a campaign to help educate parents and caretakers about healthy screen time habits - like removing televisions from bedrooms, turning off media during mealtimes, and setting and enforcing limits. - Create policy to support screen-free environments for young children in child care and early childhood education centers, and screen-time limits for children in schools, after-school programs, and youth centers. - Create environments that naturally discourage sedentary behavior by making it easy and fun for children to be active!
+- Develop a campaign to help educate parents and caretakers about healthy screen time habits - like removing televisions from bedrooms, turning off media during mealtimes, and setting and enforcing limits. - Create policy to support screen-free environments for young children in Child Development Centers and Family Child Care, and screen-time limits for children in schools, after-school programs, and youth centers. - Create environments that naturally discourage sedentary behavior by making it easy and fun for children to be active!